hyurl/dotry/README.md

-It is worth mentioned that once you set the `E` argument explicitly, you should only throw error that is of the type `E`, and only return a value that is of type `R`.
+It is worth mentioned that once you set the `E` argument explicitly, you should only throw error that is of the type `E`, and only return a value that is of type `R` or `T`.
 Otherwise, you should only throw type `Error` and the type of return value will be auto-inferred.

 ## Dealing With Traditional Callback Style Functions